 Sprouted spelt may be the tastiest and most nutritious organic ingredient you have never heard of – and using sprouted spelt in our Happie Pizza creates a healthier way to eat pizza!

-Spelt is a special type of grain – we’ll talk more about it in a minute – that has just begun to germinate, or sprout.
+Spelt is a special type of grain that has just begun to germinate, or sprout.
 Healthcare and nutrition professionals continue to discover the health benefits of using sprouted grains to make flour.

 The benefits of sprouted grain

 Sprouting is a way to naturally force grains to germinate.
 The germination process breaks down some of the starch in grains; breaking down starch in this way makes the nutrients more available for absorption by the human body.

 The germinating process also breaks down phytate, which is a form of phytic acid.
 Phytate and phytic acid are known as “anti-nutrient” because of the way they prevent your body from absorbing iron, calcium, manganese, zinc, and other vitamins and minerals.
 Sprouting reduces the effect phytate and phytic acid have on blocking those minerals.

 What’s more, sprouted grains may have less starch, which makes them easier to digest than unsprouted grains.
 This may help people who have trouble digesting regular grains.

 The nutritional value of sprouts is roughly equal to the nutritional value of regular whole grains, but sprouting grain may contain different quantities of those nutrients.

 Sprouted whole grains contain the same nutrients as regular whole grains, but in different quantities.
 This makes sprouted grains a great addition to almost any diet, such as the glycemic impact diet or other low GI diets.

 Now you can find sprouted grains in almost every dish that uses regular grains, including flours, breads and buns, muffins, crackers, tortillas, and even frozen pizza crust!